Cloud-SPAN/02genomics/_episodes/01-writing-scripts.md

 ## Writing scripts

 A really powerful thing about the command line is that you can write scripts.
-Scripts let you save commands to run them and also lets you put multiple commands together.
-Though writing scripts may require an additional time investment initially, this can save you time as you run them repeatedly.
-Scripts can also address the challenge of reproducibility: if you need to repeat an analysis, you retain a record of your command history within the script.
+A script contains a list of commands that you want to run.
+They are useful because it means you have a record of the commands you want and they can be run repeatedly.
+Though writing scripts may require an additional time investment initially, they make your work reproducible and efficient.

 One thing we will commonly want to do with sequencing results is pull out bad reads and write them to a file to see if we can figure out what's going on with them.
 We did this [on day two of the Prenomics course](https://cloud-span.github.io/prenomics02-command-line/03-redirection/index.html) using the `grep` command.
 Here is a reminder of the different commands we used to do this: